Hints for your first class...

 Attire

-Hair should always be pulled back off the face in a manner that will stay for the duration of class.
+Hair should always be pulled back off the face for the duration of the class.

 Do not wear dance shoes outside.

-Do not wear clothes that may need adjusting while you are dancing, nothing too baggy.
+Do not wear clothes that need adjusting while you are dancing, nothing baggy.

-Note: It is acceptable for new students who need to get appropriate attire to attend their first class in street clothes (just get as close to exercise/dance clothes as you can) and dance barefoot.
+Note: If you do not have attire, attend the first class in street clothes (just get as close to exercise/dance clothes as you can) and dance barefoot.

 Ballet